Portland Oregon

 Marbled Mosaic tile in Modern kitchen

-We added this marbled backsplash to elevate the modern kitchen design.
+We added this beautiful marble backsplash to elevate the modern kitchen design.
 The unique variations and textures in each tile bring vibrant personality and distinctive character to the room.
 Modern kitchens can sometimes feel a bit cold or minimal, but this backsplash introduces the warmth and depth needed to balance the clean lines.
 It’s a simple addition that makes the entire space feel more inviting and alive.

 Modern Kitchen design Oven range and waterfall island

 This is a workspace designed for cooking, but also is the hub of the home.
 With this kitchen you’re never closed off from the rest of the home, even while prepping dinner!
+A sleek waterfall edge adds a wonderful design detail.

 Bright blue bar in large living area with open concept look